 Rising above fertile farmland, the Carp Hills are formed from a 13 km long, 3 to 4 km wide band of Canadian Shield, the only substantial outlying island of Shield in southern Ontario.
-About 10% of this area consists of large expanses of bare rock with patchy vegetation called the Carp Barrens.
+About 30% of this area consists of large expanses of rock with patchy vegetation called the Carp Barrens.
 Outcrops of exposed bedrock are folded into glacial-scraped ridges and troughs of provincially significant wetlands and ponds.
 This generally acidic and extreme environment supports plants uncommon or rare in the Ottawa area.
 Scattered trees, shrubs, sedges, and grasses grow in small pockets of soil or wherever they can put down roots to extract limited nutrients and moisture.
 Rocks are covered with mosses and lichens that, if undisturbed, can survive complete dehydration.
-Several species at risk nest in the special habitat: Blanding’s turtle, Eastern Whip-Poor-Will, Common Nighthawk and Golden-winged Warbler.
+Several species at risk breed in the special habitat: Blanding’s turtle, Eastern Whip-Poor-Will, Common Nighthawk, and Snapping turtle.

-Because of it unique character, the Carp Barrens are a candidate for the designation of Provincially Significant Area of Natural and Scientific Interest (Life Science).
+Because of it unique character, the Carp Barrens are a candidate for the designation as a Provincially Significant Area of Natural and Scientific Interest (Life Science).

 Gneiss contains mica.
 There are at least two, small shallow mica mines found on the Barrens.
 More than a century ago, Eastern Ontario was one of the mica mining capitals of the world.
 The mica was fashioned into sheets of glass-like, thermal windows for lanterns and wood stoves.
 Mica is stable when exposed to electricity, light, moisture, and extreme temperatures.

 Rock barrens have a wide variation in soil depth and in water-holding capacity over a short distance.
 These variations are responsible for the mosaic patterns of vegetation.
 The rock is acidic and generally contributes to the formation of acidic soils.